Last-minute move from 1A to T2, rude staff, irk Air India flyers

-Passengers get raw deal from Air India staff after being told at the last minute that their domestic flights would take off from international terminal T2; some couldn’t make it on time
+Air India staff tell passengers at the last minute that their domestic flights would take off from international terminal T2; some couldn't make it on time, allege mistreatment by staffers

 Air India passengers met with a great deal of turbulence even before taking off on Thursday.
 So much that some could not even step aboard their flights.
 Their ordeal began when, at the eleventh hour on the night of February 20, two domestic flights were scheduled for take-off from the new international terminal T2.